-During its review of the Group's financial statements for the year ended 30 June 2017, the Audit Committee considered the following significant issues:
+During its review of the Group's financial statements for the year ended 30 June 2018, the Audit Committee considered the following significant issues:

-- valuation of investment properties and inventories; - ownership and existence of investments properties and inventories; - accounting treatment for taxes incurred in multiple jurisdictions.
+- valuation of investment properties and inventories; - · ownership and existence of investments properties and inventories; and - accounting treatment for taxes incurred in multiple jurisdictions.

-The risk relating to the valuation of investment properties and inventories are mitigated through use of a professionally qualified valuer to conduct the valuations in accordance with current Royal Institute of Chartered Surveyors Appraisal and Valuations Standards.
+The risk relating to the valuation of investment properties and inventories are mitigated through use of a professionally qualified valuer to conduct the valuations in accordance with current Royal Institution of Chartered Surveyors Appraisal and Valuation Standards.

 The valuation is overseen by the Investment Adviser to ensure that the values are comparable to current market values of similar properties.
-The valuation process and methodology are discussed with the Investment Adviser regularly during the year and with the Auditor as part of the year-end audit planning and interim review processes.
+The valuation process and methodology are discussed with the Investment Adviser regularly during the year and with the Auditor as part of the

+• whether the Annual Report and Audited Consolidated Financial Statements, taken as a whole, is fair, balanced and understandable and vear-end audit planning.
 These valuations are reviewed, challenged and ultimately agreed by the Board, who possesses knowledge and understanding of the markets where the properties are situated.
 The Board meets with the valuer at least once a year.
 The factors that affect the value and ownership of the investment property and inventory are further discussed in Notes 3, 6 and 7.